 “I see a lot of people holding cash in a TFSA, making nothing,” says Steele.
 “Or in a daily interest account [inside their TFSA], making 0.25% a year or so.”

 “They’re getting almost no savings out of that,” he adds, “because if you haven’t earned a meaningful amount of interest, you don’t have to pay tax on it anyway.”

 Instead, talk to an advisor about the higher returns you could get with mutual funds and other investments that you can hold in your TFSA.

 2. Withdrawing cash to set up a new TFSA

-If you’re changing financial institutions, you should pay particular attention to your TFSA, because moving cash from an existing TFSA to a new one could affect your contribution room.
+If you’re changing financial institutions, you should pay particular attention to your TFSA.
+Why?
+Because moving cash from an existing TFSA to a new one could affect your contribution room.
 “Remember that if you make a withdrawal, you can’t recontribute until the following January 1,” says Steele.

-“Say you withdraw all the funds from your TFSA, then set up a new TFSA somewhere else and deposit this money into it,” says Steele.
-“That entire deposit would count as a new contribution for the year and could trigger an over-contribution penalty.”
+“Let’s say you withdraw all the funds from your TFSA.
+Then you set up a new TFSA somewhere else and deposit this money into it,” says Steele.
+“That entire deposit would count as a new contribution for the year.
+And, it could trigger an over-contribution penalty.”